 Often this is related to codec incompatibilities.
 For anyone encountering this issue, they should check whether both sides (server and client) have at least one codes they can negotiate.

-For fix that you should check both side configuration, I mean if you got an error for a SIP trunk you should check the SIP trunk provider codec and config if it’s interconnection in your company you should check the second server configuration.
+To fix that, you should check both side configurations; I mean, if you got an error for a SIP trunk, you should check the SIP trunk provider codec and config; if it’s an interconnection in your company, you should check the second server configuration.

-For finding and debugging the codec for both side, you can capture SIP session by tools like Wireshark; you can check the codec for each call.
+For finding and debugging the codec for both sides, you can capture SIP sessions by tools like Wireshark; you can check the codec for each call.

-To fix it you should go to SIP trunk and look for “MTP Preferred Originating Codec” and change it.
+To fix it, you should go to the SIP trunk and look for “MTP Preferred Originating Codec,” and change it.
 Make sure both sides use the same codec.

-Login into your Cisco Unified CM Administration and click on Device menu.
+Login to your Cisco Unified CM Administration and click on the Device menu.

 Click on Trunk

-Select your SIP trunk and click on to change the configuration.
+Select your SIP trunk and click on it to change the configuration.

-In SIP trunk configuration goto “SIP Information” section and check the value of “MTP Preferred Originating Codec.”
+In the SIP trunk configuration, go to the “SIP Information” section and check the value of “MTP Preferred Originating Codec.”

 If the problem is still unresolved, there is one more step.

-Most of SIP provider want Early Offer INVITEs.
+Most SIP providers want Early Offer INVITEs.
 They use this always to decide on which codec to offer for the calls.